AdobeDocs/platform-learn.en/help/data-collection/web-sdk/implementation-tutorial/configure-the-client/create-a-data-element-and-rule-for-tracking-app-downloads.md

 To create the appropriate data element, click [!UICONTROL Data Elements] in the left-hand menu.
 Next, click the [!UICONTROL Add Data Element] link.

 For the data element name, enter `computedStateAndEventInfo`.
 For the [!UICONTROL Extension] field, select [!UICONTROL Core] if it isn't selected already.
 For the [!UICONTROL Data Element Type] field, select [!UICONTROL Merged Objects].
 This data element allows you to deeply merge multiple objects.
-The merged result will be returned by the data element.
+The merged result is returned by the data element.

 For the first object you want to include in the merge, enter `%event.fullState%`.
-When used inside a rule triggered by a [!UICONTROL Data Pushed] rule event, this will reference the computed state of the Adobe Client Data Layer at the time the rule was triggered.
+When used inside a rule triggered by a [!UICONTROL Data Pushed] rule event, this references the computed state of the Adobe Client Data Layer at the time the rule was triggered.

 Click [!UICONTROL Add Another].

 For the second object, enter `%event.eventInfo%`.
-When used inside a rule triggered by a [!UICONTROL Data Pushed] rule event, this will reference the `eventInfo` portion that was pushed to the Adobe Client Data Layer.
+When used inside a rule triggered by a [!UICONTROL Data Pushed] rule event, this references the `eventInfo` portion that was pushed to the Adobe Client Data Layer.

 ![computedStateAndEventInfo data element](../../../assets/implementation-strategy/computed-state-and-event-info-data-element.png)